Sports wagering set to get underway

-BOSTON — Finding a sports book willing to take a bet on the Red Sox is about to get easier with Massachusetts gearing up to offer legal wagering on the games.
+BOSTON — Finding a sports book willing to take a bet on the Patriots is about to get easier with Massachusetts gearing up to offer legal wagering on the games.

 Beginning Jan.
 31, several betting locations will open, according to a timeline finalized this week by the Massachusetts Gaming Commission.